SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 It will contain a `com.sap.cloud.security.xsuaa.token.Token`.
 This is explained in the [usage section](/spring-xsuaa#usage) of the documentation.

+### Exception Handling
-> Note, that no `XSUserInfoException` is raised, in case the token does not contain the requested claim.
+Unlike `XSUserInfo` interface there is no `XSUserInfoException` raised, in case the token does not contain the requested claim.
+You can check the interface, whether it can also return a `Nullable`.
+Then you can either perform a null check or check in advance, whether the claim is provided as part of the token, e.g. `Token.hasClaim(TokenClaims.CLAIM_CLIENT_ID)`.

 ### Special `XSUserInfo` methods
 The `XSUserInfo` interface provides some special methods that are not available in